Steven Holzman, MD - Gynecomastia Specialist

 • Glandular breast tissue surgery is designed to remove excess glandular tissues, which contribute to the pointed appearance of the nipple-areola complex and increased chest fullness.

-• In some cases, both liposuction and glandular tissue removal may be necessary to achieve the desired results.
+• In most cases, both liposuction and glandular tissue removal may be necessary to achieve the desired results.
 This typically occurs in cases where there is an abundance of both types of tissue.

 • Body contouring is often incorporated into gynecomastia treatments in order to remove any excess skin and sculpt the remaining tissues for an optimal chest aesthetic.